veracruz-project/veracruz-examples/deep-learning-server/README.md

 RUST_LOG=info [FREESTANDING EE EXECUTABLE] --program dl-server.wasm --input-source args.cfg model --output-source model -d -e
 ```

 **ONNX** with Tensorflow and Pytorch as local training framework.

-(The best way to set up these ML framework is using conda + python 3.7)
+The best way to set up these ML frameworks is using conda + python 3.7, and then install all needed libraries when running through.
 ```
 # Client 1 (preliminary: tensorflow and tf2onnx installed)
 cd model && python mnist_tensorflow.py